martbetz/martbetz.github.io/macos-trouble-shooting.md

 **Issue:**

-- Free space on HD needs to be securely erased
+- free space on HD needs to be securely erased

 **Solution:**